 - Field wildlife monitoring and surveying as needed

 Interns will need to commit to 3 to 10 hours a week; weekends can be accommodated.
 (Minimum 30 hours per term)

 The commitment is for one quarter/semester with the choice to continue for additional quarters/semesters.
 If you are graduating or have graduated, you may still apply.

 How to Apply

 Email your resume and a cover letter to [email protected] In your cover letter, explain why you would like to intern at the Cache Creek Conservancy and which Project Team you want.
 Describe how the Project Team you are choosing will provide the experience that fits with your educational and/or career goals.

 Please write “Cache Creek Internship Application” in the subject line of your email.
-Applications must be submitted by December 16, 2022.
-The winter term internship start date for 2023 is January 8th.
+The Application period for Spring 2023 program is over.
+Please check back for the Fall 2023 program.
+The Spring term internship start date for 2023 is April 2nd.